tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

-You may be surprised to hear that the CLI is far from dead an buried.
+You may be surprised to hear that the CLI is far from dead and buried.
 While it may no longer be the predominant means of interfacing with computing devices, system administrators and programmers still rely on it for many daily computing tasks.
 Furthermore, you are likely to be surprised by how much can be accomplished just typing instructions.
 As anybody who has mastered the command line can testify, it's more efficient in various situations, particularly where repetitive tasks and batch processing are involved.

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-terminal-wget.png" class="fullwidth" />